Table of Contents

 Specialty Suction Cups

-Specialty suction pads are custom-crafted for niche applications, shapes include stepped cups, multi-stage cups, and cleated or sponge cups designed for specific surface types or applications, such as porous materials or objects with holes.
+Specialty suction pads are custom-crafted for niche applications.
+Shapes include stepped cups, multi-stage cups, and cleated or sponge cups designed for specific surface types or applications, such as porous materials or objects with holes.

 Considerations in Suction Cup Selection

 Choosing the right types of suction cups is a critical decision that hinges on aligning suction pads with workpiece properties and application requirements.
 A well-selected vacuum suction cup enhances performance, while a poor choice risks vacuum leaks, dropped workpieces, or inefficiencies in vacuum handling systems.
 Below, we outline the key considerations to guide your selection of industrial suction cups.
+For a complete guide, follow our step-by-step suction cup selection process.

 Material Choice